 yes, but please allow a bit of time after your ﬂoat to relax so you don’t have to rush. we recommend spending at least 15 minutes in our lounge after ﬂoating to fully come out of your ﬂoat before going back out into the world. have some tea, reﬂect on your ﬂoat and enjoy the tranquillity.

 we offer 60 minute sessions. if you think that’s too long, try it out and see. time works differently in the ﬂoat pod. if you have ﬂoated before and want to do a longer sessions, no problem, get in touch and we can arrange it.

 how often to ﬂoat?

-ﬂoating is a practice. beneﬁts are cumulative and often last beyond the day of ﬂoating. speak to us about what you are looking to get from your ﬂoat and we can advise how often to ﬂoat. you are likely to see beneﬁts after only 3 sessions. you can then choose the frequency of ﬂoating that works for yue; daily, a couple of times a week, monthly. yue choose.
+ﬂoating is a practice. beneﬁts are cumulative and often last beyond the day of ﬂoating. speak to us about what you are looking to get from your ﬂoat and we can advise how often to ﬂoat. you are likely to see beneﬁts after only three sessions. you can then choose the frequency of ﬂoating that works for you; daily, a couple of times a week, monthly. you choose.

 are there side effects?